apmoore1/tdsa_augmentation/README.md

 2. Predict on the relevant large un-labeled text corpora
 3. Extract out only the targets we have a 90% confidence are targets, where all of the target word(s) have at least 90% confidence they are that label.

-All trained Target Extraction systems are saved within the `./resources/data_augmentation/target_extraction_models` directory under their own directory; 1. `restaurant`, 2. `laptop`, 3. `election`.
+All trained Target Extraction systems are saved within the `./resources/data_augmentation/target_extraction_models` directory under their own directory;
+1. `restaurant`
+2. `laptop`
+3. `election`
 After training the respective Extraction systems we get the following F1 scores respectively:
 1. 88.47, current best on this dataset is [85.61](https://www.ijcai.org/proceedings/2018/0583.pdf).
 (Took around 70 minutes to predict on the relevant large un-labeled text corpora).
 2. 86.59, current best on this dataset is [84.26](https://www.aclweb.org/anthology/N19-1242).
 (Took around 82 minutes to predict on the relevant large un-labeled text corpora).
 3. 89.02, no paper to compare this score to.
 (Took around 103 minutes to predict on the relevant large un-labeled text corpora).